 - Completion of POLS 510, 511 and 513.

-- Completion of at least three courses or seminars at the University of Tennessee, Knoxville, in the field in which the students take the comprehensive examination.
+- Completion of at least three courses or seminars at the University of Tennessee, Knoxville, in each of the two substantive fields in which the student specializes.

 - At least 6 hours must be earned in political science courses numbered above 600.